Elsayyed/Coding-Challenge/Week 1 - wc tool/Week_1_README.md

 # wc_tool.py - Word Count Tool

-This Python script is a simple word count tool (`wc` command) that provides various statistics about text files.
+This Python script is a simple word count tool clone of the origianl linux (`wc` command) which provides various statistics about text files.
 It can count the number of lines, words, characters, and bytes in a file.

 ## Usage